 - Artisans pour molten pig iron or crude iron into an inner mold made of clay or sand.

-- The kettle is removed from the mold.
+- Artisans remove the kettle from the mold.

 - The kettle is then oven-fired to prevent rust.